jmeile/JMMidiBassPedalController/README.md

 Under Linux, you don't need any additional software.
 You can create virtual ports by running:

     `sudo modprobe snd-virmidi snd_index=1`

+On MACOS you can use the "Audio MIDI Setup" app:
+- Open the Finder and go to: Applications > Utilities
+- Click on: "Audio MIDI Setup.app"
+- Double click the "IAC Driver" icon
+- Enable the: "Device is online" checkbox
+- Under "Ports" you can add new ports by clicking on the '+' sign.
+- You can change the base name of your MIDI ports by setting a new "Device Name".
+- Finally click the "Apply" button.

 For seeing the available MIDI ports, you can run:

   `python3 FootController.py --list`